The Byers-Evans House needs volunteers to work in the gallery and visitor center.

 plating tea and serving, assisting in clearing tables, food is prepared by a caterer and museum staff moves tables and chairs and finishes the major cleaning

 Tea servers should be comfortable standing for long periods and handling food.
-They should be personable and enjoy serving as a host for events.
+They should be personable and enjoy serving as hosts for events.
 Tea servers should be comfortable working in a team and managing a time line.